 The Harmful Chemicals and How Bad They Can Be?

-The detrimental effects of behaviour on human health have long been recognized, and the most popular ways to intervene are changing people’s attitudes and learning to make better choices.
+Moreover, the detrimental effects of behaviour on human health have long been recognized, and the most popular ways to intervene are changing people’s attitudes and learning to make better choices.
 A less well-known way of changing one’s behaviour is to influence the reward systems of the brain.
 In this article, we describe a new method of influencing the brain that has the potential to prevent unwanted behaviour (such as smoking or alcoholism), reduce the severity of unwanted behaviour (such as drug addiction), or reduce the risk of a specific unwanted behaviour (such as obesity).
 The method is based on our discovery that the brain has evolved to be exquisitely sensitive to certain chemicals, which we call “odorants.”

 Chemical pollutants cause various health problems, such as cancer, reproductive problems, learning disabilities, congenital disabilities, obesity, and more.
 These toxins like organochlorines, polychlorinated biphenyls, phthalates, dioxins, polycyclic aromatic hydrocarbons, pharmaceuticals, etc., directly affect the nervous system and alter the brain’s structure and function in harmful and potentially deadly ways.